Giveth/giveth-wiki/wiki/documentation/alpha.md

 # Alpha

-The Giveth Donation Platform is live in alpha stage on the ethereum testnet.
+The Giveth Donation Platform is live in alpha stage on Ethereum Ropsten testnet.

 We are currently testing with a small group, if you have questions or would like to participate in the process, contact @vojtech on our [Slack](http://slack.giveth.io) for a tour!